Seon Lotus Circle

 5) Attend meditation retreats.

-Place your cash or check payment in the dana (donation) boxes at each entrance of the temple.
+Place your cash or check donation in the dana (donation) boxes at each entrance of the temple.

 Label the envelopes provided with your name if you want a record for year-end taxes.

-Or mail your payment by check, with the class title on the memo line.
+Or mail your donation by check, with the class title on the memo line.
 Make your check payable and mail to:

 Grand Rapids Buddhist Temple